fpaupier/spam_classifier/readme.md

 # Spam classifier

+In this project I implement a simple spam classifier in Matlab/Octave.

 ## Implementing a spam classifier using Support Vector Machines

 SVM enable detection of complex decision boundary more effectively than classic logistic regression most of the times.